chris-han/donkeypart_bluetooth_game_controller/README.md

             'LB': self.decrement_throttle_scale,

-6. You can now plug this in as your donkeycar controller in the manage.py (donkey2.py in the template fodler) script...
+6. You can now plug this in as your donkeycar controller in the manage.py (donkey2.py in the template fodler) script

 ```python

 from donkeypart_xbox_one_s_controller import Xbox1sController

 # then replace your current controller with...